Reycho/Computer-Vision-for-Internship/SAM2 Tracking/README.md

 ## Acknowledgements

 This work is built upon the official [SAM 2](https://github.com/facebookresearch/sam2) repository and its powerful video segmentation model.
-The successful implementation was the result of a rigorous debugging process to resolve specific environment and compilation challenges.